 Carle Hospital Addiction Recovery Center: Relapse prevention, stress reduction, mood elevation, co-occurring disorders

-“Becca Ferguson has been teaching her Alexander Technique Mindful Recovery Practices (MRP) classes at Carle Hospital Addiction Recovery Ctr since 2012.
+“Rebecca Ferguson has been teaching her Alexander Technique Mindful Recovery Practices (MRP) classes at Carle Hospital Addiction Recovery Center since 2012.
 Her classes are fun, and helpful for teaching our clients easy mind/body methods for calming themselves, reducing anxiety, and stress management.
 We’ve seen these techniques are useful for mood elevation, relapse prevention and on-going recovery for substance abuse and co-occurring disorders, and improved self-esteem.

 Clients are also provided with take-home materials for incorporating stress, recovery and relapse prevention practices into daily life activities such as standing, walking and sitting, and which can also be used to aid in focus and relaxation when attending 12 Step meetings.

 Rebecca is a skilled, caring teacher who has a knack for working with people of all ages and backgrounds, and for making the unique mind/body practice of Alexander Technique Mindful Recovery Practices accessible to our clients.
 Her classes are a valuable and effective addition to Carle’s outpatient treatment programs.

 We have received only positive feedback from our clients on her classes.”